 It’s grilling season!
 At our house, we can’t get enough of the grill.
-Family and friends hanging outside…simple, delicious meals…beautiful weather…what’s not to love?
-So here’s a post to earn you an impressed look (or an eye roll) while you’re tending the grill…the science behind hot dogs!
+Family and friends hanging outside…simple, delicious meals…beautiful weather… So here’s a post to earn you an impressed look (or an eye roll) while you’re tending the grill…the science behind hot dogs!

 Whether it’s a wienie, frank, red hot, durger, coney, or “dog,” today’s hot dogs share a few things in common:

 What’s in a hot dog?